 Painted Driftwood Christmas Tree Ornament

 - Driftwood pieces + a craft stick or long piece of driftwood for the base.

 - Acrylic paint: white, silver, light teal, dark teal

 - Hot glue & gun

 Select unique pieces of driftwood in sizes from small to large.
-Choose one long piece for the base to glue the tree to secure it.
+You can cut them with kitchen scissors or sometimes break them with your hands if they are lightweight.
+Choose one long piece for the base or a craft stick to glue the wood tree pieces to secure it.

 Paint each piece of the tree with a different pattern and colors.
 Use painters tape to keep sharp lines between colors of paint.
 Let them dry.

 I used a small star stencil for the top piece of the tree.